HIST 1107 - Indigenous Culture & History

 The assessments for this course:

-1. Small Group Activity - give one tutorial presentation: Students will be expected to prepare and give one tutorial presentation during the four weeks of the course.
+1. Give one tutorial presentation: Students will be expected to prepare and give one tutorial presentation during the four weeks of the course.
 The presentation can be given in a variety of forms and should be around 10-15 minutes in length.
 Assessment will be driven by evidence of solid reading and research undertaken by the student and students are expected to apply the same level of attention to development of their presentation as they would to a course delivered over a semester.
 (Constitutes 20% of the final grade)

 2. Submission of notes and presentation materials.
 Students are to upload presentation notes and PowerPoints (if they are used) onto Turnitin.
 The notes should be 800 words in length and take the form of an essay draft that includes referenced sources.
 (30%)

 3. Tutorial attendance and participation: Everyone is expected to prepare for, and participate in all tutorial sessions.
 (10%)

 4. Write one 2,200-word essay expanding on the tutorial presentation topic as outlined in the essay draft (40%)

 All assignments are to be submitted electronically via Canvas – this is a two step process.
 The assignment needs to be electronically submitted for marking vie the 'Assignments' link in the course menu.
 It then needs to be submitted separately to Turnitin, which is also done via the Canvas site.
 Marked assignments will be returned to the students in printed form.